Most Attractive Lakes in Arkansas for Fishing & Activities

 Ouachita National Forest is home to one of the best Arkansas reservoirs bearing the name of the river it feeds—the Ouachita River.

 Lake Ouachita is the largest one in Arkansas.
-It spreads on 970 miles of coastline, making spots for both fishing and bathing, while the Ozark and Ouachita mountains contribute to the activity list to do at Lake Ouachita.
+It spreads on 970 miles of coastline, making spots for both fishing and bathing in hot springs National Park.
+At the same time, the Ozark and Ouachita mountains contribute to the activity list to do at Arkansas Lake Ouachita.

 Nearby the lake, there’s a resort area called Crystal Lakes if you’re up for swimming or enjoying the beaches.
-However, many count it in the best bass fishing lakes in Arkansas and beyond.
+However, many consider it the best bass fishing lake in Arkansas and beyond.

 3. DeGray Lake